 Smart Philips Hue Stair Lights Items

 So you will need the following items to illuminate your stairs.

-- 1 or 2 (1st Gen) Philips Hue Lightstrips.
-If you want richer colours and more length try the Gen 2 Philips Hue Striplights.
+- 1 or 2 (1st Gen) Philips Hue Lightstrips Gen1, becoming obsolete.
+If you want richer colors and more length try the Gen 2 Philips Hue Striplights.
 Its nearly double the price as its a new product, but the 1st Gen works fine.